dbulla/gravity-doodle/README.md

 Notes:
 - You can change the number of rays by changing the "Number of Rays" spinner.
 Too few doesn't look as cool, too many gets cluttered when there are a lot of planets.
+- When a planet goes off-screen, it stops drawing rays
 - You can hide the control panel by clicking on the screen with the cmd/windows held down.
 Do this with "Full Screen" mode, and it'll fill your entire screen.
+- Values for the planetary masses, dt, etc. are in the Constants.kt file
+  - Smaller values for dt will make it run more slowly, but the calculations are more accurate
+  - Larger values of mass for the planets make them interact more with each other, but can also cause them to fling themselves off the screen.